timescale/docs/use-timescale/upgrades.md

 ## Replicas and maintenance

-Services with replicas do not require maintenance downtime.
-Instead, they have one or two failover events during maintenance, taking less than a few seconds each.
+Services with replicas require minimal write downtime during maintenance, while read-only queries keep working through the maintenance.
+The maintenance requires up to two failovers, performed automatically, taking less than a few seconds each.

 During a maintenance event, services with replicas perform maintenance on each node independently.
-Maintenance begins on one node, and when it is finished, that node is promoted to primary.
-The other node then begins maintenance, and when it is complete, it remains the replica.
-Sometimes, maintenance begins with the primary.
-This causes the replica node to be promoted at the start.
-If this happens, the service experiences two promotions, or failovers, during the maintenance event.
+When maintenance goes on with the primary node, the primary node needs to be restarted.
+If the restart takes more than a minute, the replica node is promoted to the primary, given that the replica has no replication lag.
+If the maintenance on the primary node is completed within a minute and it comes back online, the replica remains as a replica.

+When maintenance starts on the primary and results in the promotion of the replica node, the maintenance proceeds then with the newly promoted replica, following the same sequence.
+If the newly promoted replica takes more than a minute to restart, the former primary is promoted back.
+In total, the process may result in up to two minutes of write downtime and two failover events.

 For more information about replicas, see the
 [replicas section][replicas-docs].